 If you were in the 50/50 section, this does not affect the value of the survivor’s pension.

-Pensions for civil partners or survivors of same-sex marriages are based on your membership after 5 April 1988.
-Pensions for eligible cohabiting partners are also based on your membership after 5 April 1988, unless you elected before 1 April 2014 to pay extra contributions for membership before 6 April 1988 to count.
+Pensions for eligible cohabiting partners are based on your membership after 5 April 1988, unless you elected before 1 April 2014 to pay extra contributions for membership before 6 April 1988 to count.

 The survivor’s pension may be less if you entered into a civil partnership or marriage after leaving.